famesjranko/server-scripts/fail2ban_upstream_proxy_communal_chain_setup_guide.md

-## Fail2Ban Setup for Using a Communal `iptables` Chain on an Upstream Server
+## Fail2Ban Setup for Using `iptables` Chains on an Upstream Server

+This guide provides two options for setting up Fail2Ban to manage IP bans on an upstream reverse proxy server:

+1. **Dynamic Chains**: Each Fail2Ban jail dynamically creates and manages its own `iptables` chain on the upstream server.
+2. **Communal Chain**: All Fail2Ban jails share a single communal `iptables` chain on the upstream server.

-### Prerequisites:
+### Prerequisites

-- **Fail2Ban** is installed and configured on your local server (where the services such as Jellyfin, Nginx, etc. are running).
+- **Fail2Ban** is installed and configured on your local server (where services such as Jellyfin, Nginx, etc. are running).
 - **SSH key-based access** is configured from your Fail2Ban server to the upstream server, which will execute the `iptables` rules.
 - **iptables** is installed and configured on the upstream reverse proxy server.